alexdlilly/DS-5100-Project-Repo/README.md

 Faces : ***list of numerics or strings***.

 <ul>A list of possible outcomes for a given random event.
 For example, for a 6-sided die, faces would be a list of length 6 where each element represents a face of the dice.
-By default, the Die class assumes equal probabilistic weights for each possible outcome.</ul></ul>
+By default, the Die class assumes equal probabilistic weights for each possible outcome.</ul>

-METHODS:
+__Methods__:

+    Die.change_weight(face, new weight):

-    change_weight(face, new weight): To alter the default equal weight among die faces, pass the face you wish the change the weight of and the weight to which to change it to the change_weight() method. roll(num_rolls): Rolls the die num_rolls times.
-Stores results of each roll in .results as a dataframe. show_weights(): Returns a dataframe of the die faces and their corresponding weights.
+To alter the default equal weight among die faces, pass the face of which to change the weight and the weight to which to change it to the change_weight() method.
+Inputs must match the data type of original face list.

+__Parameters__: **face** : The value of the face to change
+              : **new weight** : The new value of the face weight.

+    roll(num_rolls):
+Rolls the die num_rolls times.
+Stores results of each roll in .results as a dataframe.

+    show_weights(): Returns a dataframe of the die faces and their corresponding weights.

 ATTRIBUTES: